What Is a Solar PPA?

 For example, if you’re a municipal host customer or another public entity without taxable income, you can’t use certain tax credits.
-These customers aren’t eligible for the solar ITC, for example, because it’s exclusive to residential solar.
+These customers aren’t eligible for the solar ITC, for example, because it’s exclusive to home solar installations.

 Increase in Property Value

-Customers also benefit because solar panel systems increase home value.
+Customers also benefit because solar panel systems increase home price.

 Because the nature of solar PPAs is long-term, agreements can transfer among property owners.
 This helps boost the property’s attractiveness when it comes time to sell.
 But this is only if the new owner wants solar panels on their residence — otherwise, the panels have to be removed.